I want it all

 - "Go The Distance" from Hercules.

-- And also the far peppier "One Last Shot", wherein Herc's trainer expresses a longing for an adequate student.
+- And also the far peppier "One Last Hope", wherein Herc's trainer expresses a longing for an adequate student.

 - "Reflection" and "A Girl Worth Fighting For" from Mulan.